Did you tie the “koshihimo”?

 Another way of straightening the extra fabric

-14. If you have the thick “ohashori” tuck , restart here.
+14. If you have the thick “ohashori”, restart here.
 Slide the right hand along the collar and stop it under the bust, making sure the crossed point of the collar with the left finger.

 15. ★ the blue stars are the same place as the fourth finger (no.14).
 Move it forward horizontally.
 Be sure to keep the collar’s position (★ the red star).

-16. Fold the extra fabric completely up and make smooth above the “koshihimo” string .
+16. Fold the extra fabric completely up and make smooth above the “koshihimo” .

 17. When folding it up, you have a triangle on the under bust.

-18. Align the “ohashori” tuck lines of the front and back.
+18. Match the “ohashori” tuck lines of the front and back.

 19. Go back to 10~13, tying “munahimo”.

-20. Remove wrinkles.
-Push the cloth around “miyatsuguchi” into inside the front body with both thumbs equally at the same time.
+20. Remove wrinkles on the back.
+Push the back body at “miyatsuguchi” into the front body with both thumbs at the same time.

-21. Remove wrinkles in the front.
+21. Remove wrinkles on the front.
 Please carefully do it not to get loose the collar.